danilr16/End-Of-Line/README.md

 - Modifying the security configuration to use JWT
 - Creating a React frontend.

-## Understanding the Spring Petclinic application  backend with a few diagrams
+## Understanding the Spring application backend with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>

-## Running petclinic backend locally
+## Running backend locally
 Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/).
 You can build a jar file and run it from the command line: